hazelcast/hazelcast-reference-manual/src/ReplicatedMap.md

 The fundamental difference in replicated map behavior, compared to the other data structures, is that an EntryListener only reflects changes on local data.
-Since replication is asynchronous, all listener events are fired only when an operation is finished on a local node.
-Events can fire at different times on different nodes.
+Since replication is asynchronous, all listener events are fired only when an operation is finished on a local member.
+Events can fire at different times on different members.

 #### Example of Replicated Map EntryListener